 Other Weightlifting Belts We Wore or Researched

-We think this is a phenomenal powerlifting belt as well.
+- Dominion Power Belt: We think this is a phenomenal powerlifting belt as well.
 It’s the same as the Dominion 3” Lifting Belt, which we recommend for deadlifts specifically, but with another inch in width.

-Harbinger is a well-known name in the weightlifting industry, especially when it comes to support gear like gloves and weightlifting belts.
+- Harbinger 4-Inch Weightlifting Belt: Harbinger is a well-known name in the weightlifting industry, especially when it comes to support gear like gloves and weightlifting belts.
 We’re sure someone on our team has tried out these belts, but we don’t have much to say about it.

-How We Tested The Weightlifting Belts
+How We Tested the Weightlifting Belts

 As usual, we started by simply scouring the internet and trying to compile a list of every belt in an Excel spreadsheet.
 Here’s a small portion: